Open Andre Agassi

 For sheer good food, a nutritious soup takes a lot of beating.
 But don't buy it in a tin or packet; mostly the food companies ruin it with a variety of "permitted" chemicals, including a gross amount of salt.

-And a homemade soup fits in perfectly with our philosophy of nutritious food, made fast; and it tastes far, far better.
+And a homemade soup fits in perfectly with our philosophy of nutritious food, made fast; and it tastes far better in any case.

 Andre Agassi was into a good thing with his lentil soup, just a pity it came out of a can.
 Perhaps it was one of the good ones.
-There are some but most are loaded with salt and preservatives.
+There are some but most are loaded with salt, emulsifiers and stabilizers.

 Here are our EASY SOUP RECIPES.